Leadership

 I’ve worked with:

-• Finance leads terrified of AI replacing their team
+• Finance leads terrified AI will erase their jobs.

-• Field ops staff clinging to their Excel sheets because that’s their turf
+• Field ops staff clinging to Excel because it’s their turf.

 Transformation is personal.